Samsursekh/Placement-Practice/priya-practise/React.md

 3. Object allocates memory space whenever they are created.
 4. You can create more than one object using a class.
 5. Objects provide life to the class.

+  Higher order component,
+ virtual dom,
+ react fragment,
+ usememo,
+  reactmemo

+Fetch api show to console
+[ Like what is react

+3:03
+What is state managemet
+3:03
+What is the lifecycle of react

 # how to manage a state?